- Experiment & Sample preparation

 - Radiation stopper

-Heating and cooling samples in capillaries are possible at MS using hot gas blower and liquid nitrogen cryostat respectively, moreover further sample environmental stages can be added the experimental station.
+Heating and cooling samples in capillaries are possible at MS/XPD using a hot gas blower and liquid nitrogen cryostat respectively, moreover further sample environmental stages can be added to the experimental station.

 optical surface facing up